What Is an Anti-Racist School?

 -

-Rabiya Kassam-Clay (she/her) has taught for 16 years in Philadelphia, Mexico City, and now in Los Angeles at Marshall High School.
-Her classes have included world history, United States history and government, composition, and literature.
+Rabiya Kassam-Clay (she/her) has taught for two decades in Philadelphia, Mexico City, and Los Angeles.
+Her classes have included world history, United States history, government, composition, and literature.
 Rabiya earned a M.S.Ed. from the University of Pennsylvania.
 She coached Breakthrough Collaborative teaching fellows, and founded the Flux Teacher Institute, a collective of expert teachers who provided workshops on source evaluation, sketchnoting, public spaces to over 300 participants.
-Rabiya is an educational advisor for Monument Lab and writes curriculum including for 1919 by Eve Ewing and There are Trans People Here by H. Melt.
+Rabiya is an educational advisor for organizations like Monument Lab and writes curriculum including for 1919 by Eve Ewing and There are Trans People Here by H. Melt.
 She was an inaugural Zinn Education Project Prentiss Charney Fellow.
-Rabiya is a lifelong devotee of science fiction and poetry, a native plants educator, and a proud UTLA member.
+Rabiya is a lifelong devotee of science fiction and poetry, a native plants educator, and a proud union member.
 Find out what she is up to in the classroom by visiting @welcomebrilliantminds

 -

 Since 2021, there has been an influx of bills across the country limiting the teaching of authentic history, the rights of trans students, and teachers being able to teach the truth in their classrooms.
 Some of these bills have resulted in the firing of teachers, banning of books, and proliferation of fear among parents and school board members.
-Zinn Education Project in partnership with Black Lives Matter at School, and the African American Policy Forum have been pushing back with actions and more importantly developing a community among educators across the country to end isolation and to provide a space for strategies and solutions to be created.
+In today’s political climate, we have seen a more deliberate push to erase authentic history and to make teaching the truth even more dangerous.
+Zinn Education Project has been pushing back with actions and more importantly developing a community (Teaching for Black Lives Study Groups) among educators across the country to end isolation and to provide a space for strategies and solutions to be created.
 We know that the answer to these attacks is to develop abolitionist educators within an anti-racist framework.
 But what does that even look like?
 What lessons from the past can be applied to today?
+And how can we create liberatory classrooms?

 -

-Tamara Anderson is one of the founding steering committee members of the National Black Lives Matter Week of Action at Schools, a Teach Truth organizer with Zinn Education Project, and is a member of the National Advisory Council for Teaching Artists Guild (TAG).
+Tamara is a Renaissance artist who works as an actor, producer, writer, and organizer.
+Her company, The Gumbo Lab, features a virtual platform for Black female identifying and Black queer solo artists and an annual BIPOC ten-minute film festival (Radical Imaginings).
+Her BIPOC Database and Resource Guide connects BIPOC creatives to work in the industry.
+She is one of the founding steering committee members of the National Black Lives Matter Week of Action at Schools, a Teach Truth organizer with Zinn Education Project, and is a member of the National Advisory Council for Teaching Artists Guild (TAG).
 She is a 2023 art resident/fellow at Hermitage Artist Retreat.
-Her publications includes Erasure of Black Women (#CritEdPol: Journal of Critical Education Policy Studies at Swarthmore College.
-Jan 2021), Black Lives Matter Week of Action in Philadelphia Schools (Lapiz No 6 Hacer Escuela - Inventing School - 2021), Chapter 3: From Philly with Love: Black Lives Matter at School goes National (Black Lives Matter st School: An Uprising for Educational Justice - Dec 2020), Foreword: The Systemic Cycle of Brokenness (Workplace: A Journal for Academic Labor No 26 - Jan 2016), and #TeachTruth: Pushing Back Attacks on CRT (Convergence Magazine - Aug 2021).
+Directed and wrote Dating Chronicles, a film short.
+Her writing includes Erasure of Black Women (#CritEdPol: Journal of Critical Education Policy Studies at Swarthmore College.
+Jan 2021), Black Lives Matter Week of Action in Philadelphia Schools (Lapiz No 6 Hacer Escuela - Inventing School - 2021), Chapter 3: From Philly with Love: Black Lives Matter at School goes National (Black Lives Matter at School: An Uprising for Educational Justice - Dec 2020), Foreword: The Systemic Cycle of Brokenness (Workplace: A Journal for Academic Labor No 26 - Jan 2016), #TeachTruth: Pushing Back Attacks on CRT (Convergence Magazine - Aug 2021), Sample Street (A full length play - 2023), and Anywhere (a 10 minute play).

 -